libretro/docs/docs/guides/controller-autoconfiguration.md

 ### Input descriptors

 The third part are *input descriptors* used by RetroArch to display the labels of the buttons as they are written on your joypad.

-So if you are using a DualShock pad, RetroArch will refer to the buttons as Cross, Circle, Square and Triangle.
+Generic input descriptors:
 ```
 input_b_btn_label = "A"
 input_y_btn_label = "X"